 The collected data are processed for the purpose of providing access to the iOLF system, assessing project application forms, awarding funds to selected projects, as well as implementing, managing, monitoring and evaluating the subsidy contracts, protecting the financial interests of the EU against irregularities and fraud (notably for the purpose of identification of risks indicators, verifications, audits and/or investigations) and for communicating on the Interreg Europe programme and its actions (projects and capitalisation platforms).

-The recipients of these data are the programme authorities (which are the Interreg Europe managing authority, JS, the certifying authority, and the audit authority), the European Commission, the programme Partner States authorities represented in the programme monitoring committee and group of auditors, Interreg Europe national points of contact, the company carrying out second level audits on behalf of the audit authority and the group of auditors, the INTERACT programme authorities and any other entity to which the Interreg Europe JS may give access to its database, on a strict need to know basis (for example, first level controllers).
-These recipients may have access to the projects/partners/applicants data through the iOLF, through the iDB system (which is the IT monitoring system used by the programme’s authorities to manage the programme) or the data may be transferred to them by the Interreg Europe JS.
+The recipients of these data are the programme authorities (which are the Interreg Europe managing authority, JS, the certifying authority, and the audit authority), the European Commission, the programme Partner States authorities represented in the programme monitoring committee and group of auditors, Interreg Europe national points of contact, the company carrying out second level audits on behalf of the audit authority and the group of auditors, the INTERACT programme authorities and any other entity to which the Interreg Europe JS may give access to iOLF or to part of the data contained in iOLF, on a strict need to know basis (for example, first level controllers, Interreg Europe Policy Learning Platforms experts, programme evaluators, auditors).
+These recipients may have access to the projects/partners/applicants data directly through the iOLF system or the iDB system (which is the IT monitoring system used by the programme’s authorities to manage the programme) or the data may be transferred to them by the Interreg Europe JS.
 These recipients shall not alter the data submitted by the projects but are otherwise entitled to process personal data to carry out their tasks in relation to the Interreg Europe Programme.

 To comply with its communication obligations about the Programme set in Annex XII of Regulation (EU) No 1303/2013, the Interreg Europe JS or the managing authority may publish the following information concerning approved projects, in any form and by any means, including the internet: